dan-lee/500-server/README.md

 # 500-server

-This is a server based on Node which will responds every request with a 500 status.
+This is a server based on `Node.js`.
+It will answer every request with a 500 status.
-There are no dependencies.
+End of story.

+No dependencies required.

 ## Installation